gothinkster/realworld/README.md

 # License
-All of the codebases in the stacks folder are **MIT licensed** unless otherwise specified.
+All of the codebases are **MIT licensed** unless otherwise specified.

 Docs in this repo are [Creative Commons](https://creativecommons.org/licenses/by-nc-sa/4.0/) licensed.